-“Be careful what you wish for”, followed by “it might just come true” is an ironic maxim concerning the perils of wishing without grasping unintended consequences.
+Be careful what you wish for”, followed by “it might just come true” is an ironic maxim concerning the perils of wishing without grasping unintended consequences.
 Most perilous is that “it might NOT come true!”

 Finally, how do we feel when our wish for a certain result falls through?
 Not happy!
-As Buddha said, “Painful is the craving for that which cannot be obtained and pleasures are the bait, the result is pain.
-Therefore, I say, “Be careful what you wish for, it will be the source of your suffering” hits the nail on the head much better.
+As Buddha said, Painful is the craving for that which cannot be obtained and pleasures are the bait, the result is pain.
+Therefore, I say, “Be careful what you wish for, it will be the source of your suffering” hits the nail on the head.

 Therefore, we can improve the maxim further: “Take care in what you idealize to limit future suffering.”
 That is the value of embracing so called ‘spiritual’ ideals as much as possible.
-They counterbalance the natural hoodwink that pushes us to get all we can, as quickly as possible.
-(See How the hoodwink hooks) Christ put it well, “Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal.
+They counterbalance the ‘more is better urge’ that pushes us to get all we can as quickly as possible.
+(See How the hoodwink hooks) Christ put it well, Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal.
 But, lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal.
 For where your treasure is, there will your heart be also.
 That last line says it all.